How Much Energy Does a Water Heater Use?

 Install Low-Flow Faucets and Showerheads

-Modern regulations require new showerheads to consume 2.5 gallons per minute (gpm) or less while kitchen faucets are limited to 2.2 gpm.
-New bathroom faucets must have flow rates below 1.5 gpm.
+Modern rules require new showerheads to consume 2.5 gallons per minute (gpm) or less while kitchen faucets are limited to 2.2 gpm.
+A new set of bathroom faucets must have flow rates below 1.5 gpm.

 Turn Down the Water Heater Temperature

-The default setting is 140 degrees.
-Lower this to 120 degrees to save on water heating costs and minimize the chance of scalding at the tap.
-Just don’t go any lower than 120 degrees to prevent microbial growth in the tank.
+The standard setting is 140 degrees.
+Lower this to 120 degrees to save on water heating costs and minimize the risk of scalding at the tap.
+Just don’t go any lower than 120 degrees to prevent microbial growth inside the tank.

 Add Insulation